rigdev/rig/README.md

 ## 🌟 What is Rig?

-Rig is an open-source cloud development platform for Kubernetes.
-It features simple-to-use Capsules for Application deployments and batteries-included Modules for Auth, User-management, Storage, and Databases.
+Rig.dev offers an open-source application platform for Kubernetes.
+We empower developers with our developer-friendly deployment engine that simplifies the process of rolling out, managing, debugging and scaling applications.
+On top, we provide foundational APIs for user management, authentication, storage, and database integrations.

 ## 📦 Features